JonPurvis/pest-snippets/README.md

 a snippet that you use over and over again and would like to share it, feel free to submit a PR!

 ## 🏛️ [Arch Testing](arch-testing.md)
-- Check for left over dd, dump and ray usage
+- Check for leftover debugging code